 Unlocking the intricacies of fusion representations is crucial for understanding the impact of complex genetic rearrangements on gene function and disease development.
 In the most recent release of VarSeq, we added support for the import of complex rearrangements from VCF files, which typically encode rearrangements using breakend notation.
 This powerful notation is capable of describing the full spectrum of structural… Read more »

-A Step-by-Step Guide to Creating a BED File from RefSeq for Accurate Data Analysis Our FAS team has received a flurry of inquiries recently, asking how to run coverage statistics on their projects without a pre-defined BED file.
+Our FAS team has received a flurry of inquiries recently, asking how to run coverage statistics on their projects without a pre-defined BED file.
 We’re here to help!
-To analyze sample coverage statistics, you’ll need a BAM or CRAM file that displays the read depth coverage… Read more »
+To analyze sample coverage statistics, you’ll need a BAM or CRAM file that displays the read depth coverage for your samples.
+But don’t worry, even if you don’t have a BED file,… Read more »

 Revolutionize Your Somatic Variant Analysis with Our Cutting-Edge Template for Annotation and Filtering in VarSeq Golden Helix is excited to share our new Comprehensive Cancer Template for somatic variant annotation and filtering, along with the latest version of our software VarSeq 2.3.0!
 Our latest VarSeq update was specifically focused on getting up to speed with multiple aspects of somatic variant… Read more »